spolu/settle/site/content/documentation.md

 the same commitment and commit the transaction as **reserved** as well, recursively to the last mint of the path.

-Once this chain of commitments is made, the creation is created and is **reserved** on all mints.
+Once this chain of commitments is made, the transaction is created and **reserved** on all mints.

 Implementation of the reservation algorithm can be found at: